ulfschneider/ulf.website/content/posts/tools/2020-01-02-active-toc.md

-<p>Well, there's still some hope; once I've got the money together to pay off my parents' debt to him – another five
+<p>Well, there's still some hope; once I've got the money together to pay off my parents' debt to him—another five

-            or six years I suppose – that's definitely what I'll do.
+            or six years I suppose—that's definitely what I'll do.
 That's when I'll make the big change.
 First of all though, I've got to get up, my train leaves at five. " And he looked over at the alarm clock, ticking on the chest of drawers.
 "God in Heaven! " he thought.
 It was half past six and the hands were quietly moving forwards,